bluekvirus/Stage.js/implementation/HOWTO.md

 Include other js libs
 ---------------------
-The default `all.js` contains carefully (minimum) selected libs for your project, if you would like to introduce more, use `bower` and the `bower.json` file included.
+The default `all.js` contains carefully (minimum) selected libs for your project, if you would like to introduce more, use [bower](http://bower.io/) and the `bower.json` file included.
 Go into `/implementation/js/libs/tracked` and run `bower install` to grab all the monitored 3rd-party libraries.

 Include your libs after `all.js` (or `all.min.js`) in `/implementation/index.html`.

+**Tip:**

+Alternatively, you can always use a *CDN* (Content Delivery Network) to load the js libraries into your index.html (e.g [jsDelivr](http://www.jsdelivr.com/)) However, this will affect the build process since these libs will not be combined if they are not from local.

 What should I put in `/static`?